DigonIO/scheduler/doc/pages/guides/custom_prioritization.rst

 This example demonstrates, how the priority function can be used to implement behaviours resembling more of a load balancer than a classical scheduler.

-The following function implementation interpretes the `weight` of a |Job|
+The following function implementation interprets the `weight` of a |Job|
 as a probability for it's execution using the `uniformly distributed`_ random number generator `random.random()`.
 With `random.random()` generating values in the interval ``[0,1)``, the |Job|'s `weight`\ s of ``0``, ``0.3`` and ``1``